Ensuring human rights-compliant asylum procedures

 and internal borders; and recommends that the Schengen evaluators

-are trained on the identification of people in need of international
+are trained in the identification of people in need of international

 13.5 encourages the European Commission to ensure that the

-allocation of the European Union funding be conditioned on specific
+allocation of European Union funding is conditional on specific

 fundamental rights clauses.
 In particular, the Assembly underlines

-the importance of imposing such conditions in accessing European
+the importance of imposing such conditions when accessing European

-Union funding during preliminary, mid-term and reviewing evaluation.
+Union funding during preliminary, mid-term and retrospective evaluations.

-It recommends that such conditions involve criteria assessing the
+It recommends that such conditions involve criteria for assessing

-respect for effective access to procedural safeguards during asylum
+compliance with effective access to procedural safeguards during

-procedures as part of the “enabling conditions” pursuant to Regulation
+asylum procedures as part of the “enabling conditions” pursuant

 14. The Assembly notes that the adoption of the European Union